cupofme/force_directed_graphview/README.md

 This library is mostly designed to display graphs using force-directed layouts, but it can be used for other purposes as well with the implementation of a custom layout algorithm.
 Currently nodes can't be dragged.
 The entire graph can be dragged and zoomed using underlying [InteractiveViewer](https://api.flutter.dev/flutter/widgets/InteractiveViewer-class.html) widget.

-**The library is still in the development and not ready for production use.
-The API is not stable and can change at any time.**
+**🛑 The library is still in the development and not ready for production use.
+The API is not stable and can change at any time 🛑.**

 ## Usage